-To know your inner self is to know your purpose, your values, your vision, your goals, your motivations, and your beliefs.
+To know your inner self is to know your purpose, values, vision, goals, motivations, and beliefs.
 Not what you have been told by others, but what you have discovered for yourself.
 Knowing your inner self requires a high level of introspection and self-awareness.
 If you have clarity of at least half of what is listed above, you probably have quite a high level of self-awareness.
 At the same time, the process of self-discovery never ends — it’s a life-long journey.

 You Are More Than Your Identities

 Trying to uncover your inner self can be a tricky process.
-For one, you hold multiple identities in your life, each with their own set of socially defined values and expectations.
-They may not fully conform with who you are on the inside.
+For one, you hold multiple identities in your life, each with its own set of socially defined values and expectations.
+They may not fully conform to who you are on the inside.

-For example, let’s say you are an employee of an automobile company.
-As an employee, your mission should be congruent with whatever your company’s mission is, say to improve the quality of people’s lives through automobile manufacturing.
+For example, let’s say you are an employee of a car company.
+As an employee, your mission should be congruent with whatever your company’s mission is, say to improve people’s lives through better transportation.
 Your goals should also be in line with the company’s, say to increase the company’s sales by 20% in one year and expand its regional presence.

-However, as a person you have other dreams and goals which differ from your company’s.
-Perhaps you really love volleyball.
+However, as a person you have other goals and dreams which differ from your company’s.
+Perhaps you love volleyball.
 Your ideal vision is to be an internationally acclaimed volleyball player and to become a highly sought-after volleyball coach, training national teams.
-That’s very different from what you’re expected as an automobile employee.
+That’s very different from what’s expected of you as an employee of a car company.
 This applies to your other identities too.
-For every identity, you are expected to have a set of purpose/values/vision/goals/beliefs which may not be exactly the same as your inner self’s.
+For every identity, you are expected to have a set of purpose/values/vision/beliefs which may not be exactly the same as your inner self’s purpose/values/vision/beliefs.

-Because everyone is unique, your inner self can’t be boxed in by any single identity or label.
+Because everyone is unique, your inner self can’t be boxed in by any one identity or label.
 I’m a coach to my coachees, a daughter to my parents, a sister to my brother, a friend to my friends, a blogger to my readers, and a trainer to my workshop attendees, but I’m more than just that.
 These are just roles and titles.
-None of the roles by themselves accurately pin-point who I am.
-The inner me is someone who cannot be defined or labeled by any one label.
+None of the roles by themselves accurately pinpoint who I am.
+The inner me is someone who cannot be defined by any one label.